ismael-101/WHITE-MOUNTAIN-LOGO/README.md

 [![Mockups](images/Mockups.jpg)](/download_images/Mockups.jpg)

-this is a [feedback](feedback.md) for you, feel free to write your opinion on
+this is a [feedback](feedback.md) file you can use to type me your comments, feel free using it

 ---